Skip to main content

 Why is this important?

 Electricity prices have risen rapidly in the last couple of years.
 People are having problems paying their bills and covering their monthly costs.
-The government must intervene and force energy providers to lower their prices.
+We need an urgent cap on electricity prices to stop these companies from hiking their prices any further.

 Links